uhansla/pycoldwar/README.md

 ## Overview

-**PyColdWar** is a command-line tool that allows you to automatically modify a DCS (Digital Combat Simulator) mission file by applying Cold War-era templates for aircraft, helicopters, and ground units.
+**PyColdWar** is a command-line tool that modifies a DCS (Digital Combat Simulator) mission file by applying Cold War-era templates for aircraft, helicopters, and ground units.

-The tool extracts sample units from a given Cold War mission and overwrites the types, payloads, and liveries of the units in a target mission, creating a Cold War-style variant.
+The tool uses predefined Cold War unit templates (already built into the project) to overwrite the types, payloads, and liveries of modern units in a target mission — converting it into a Cold War-style mission.

 ---

 ## Features

-- 🔄 Automatically replace modern units with Cold War units
+- ✈️ 🚁 🚛 Replace modern units with Cold War equivalents (planes, helicopters, ground units)
-- ✈️ Plane, 🚁 Helicopter, 🚛 Ground unit support
+- 🎯 Match groups based on mission roles (CAS, Strike, SEAD, Patrol, Supply)
-- 🎯 Match units based on mission roles (e.g., SEAD, CAS, Strike, Patrol)
+- 🔀 Random selection of loadouts/templates for each group
-- 🛠️ Optional skipping of planes, ground units, or helicopters
+- 🛠️ Skip modifying planes, ground units, or helicopters individually if needed
-- 🗂️ Saves modified mission file to a specified output folder
+- 🗂️ Saves the modified mission file into a specified output folder
-- ✅ Clean and informative console logging
+- ✅ Clean console logging for all steps

 ---

 ## Requirements

 - Python 3.8+
-- Pretense Syria Cold War mission file (it uses this mission file to copy the cold war units)
+- Prebuilt Cold War templates (included in project)
-- Access to `.miz` mission files extracted into folder structure (specifically the `mission` file inside)
+- Access to extracted `.miz` mission folders (specifically the `mission` file)

 ---